mpiorowski/tut-spring-sec-with-angular/README.md

-## Sample application with spring and angular
+## Exemplary application with spring and angular

 Application focused on authorization using spring security with angular.
 Based on two tutorials: